Members of the CDCT, Connect Cromwell and the Cromwell Steering group

 The five guiding principals of CLD helped light the way:

 We continue to look at what others are doing around New Zealand and to try and nurture initiatives in Cromwell that will benefit many people and will be sustainable long-term.
-The DIA funding will cease in 2023 and we are constantly looking at ways of continuing the work beyond that deadline.

-Connect Cromwell is run by a volunteer Steering Group (below) which is ALWAYS KEEN TO recruiT new members!
+Connect Cromwell is run by a volunteer Steering Group (below) which is ALWAYS KEEN to recruit new members!

 Jessie was born in Cromwell, left to study and travel and now lives in the town with a young family because of the landscape, family, friends and opportunity for a great lifestyle.
 She has a Bachelor of Architecture and has worked with some of the best urban design firms in NZ and overseas.